Narragansett people: 19th century

 In the 19th century, the tribe resisted repeated state efforts to declare that it was no longer an Indian tribe because its members were multiracial in ancestry.
 They contended that they absorbed other ethnicities into their tribe and continued to identify culturally as Narragansetts.

 The tribal leaders resisted increasing legislative pressure after the American Civil War to "take up citizenship" in the United States, which would have required them to give up their treaty privileges and Indian nation status.
 The Narragansetts had a vision of themselves as "a nation rather than a race", and they insisted on their rights to Indian national status and its privileges by treaty.

 While testifying about this issue in a meeting with a committee of the state legislature in 1876, a Narragansett delegation said that their people saw injustices under existing US citizenship.
-They noted Jim Crow laws that limited the rights of blacks despite their citizenship under constitutional amendments.
+They noted Jim Crow laws that limited the rights of Black people despite their citizenship under constitutional amendments.
 They also resisted suggestions that multiracial members of the tribe could not qualify as full members of the tribe.
 The Narragansetts had a tradition of bringing other people into their tribe by marriage and having them assimilate as culturally Narragansett, especially as their children grew up in the tribe.
 According to a record of their statement, they said:

 We are not negroes, we are the heirs of Ninagrit, and of the great chiefs and warriors of the Narragansetts.
 Because, when your ancestors stole the negro from Africa and brought him amongst us and made a slave of him, we extended him the hand of friendship, and permitted his blood to be mingled with ours, are we to be called negroes?
 And to be told that we may be made negro citizens?
 We claim that while one drop of Indian blood remains in our veins, we are entitled to the rights and privileges guaranteed by your ancestors to ours by solemn treaty, which without a breach of faith you cannot violate.

 From 1880 to 1884, the state persisted in its efforts at "detribalization."
 The tribe had agreed to negotiations for the sale of its land, but quickly regretted the decision and worked to regain the land.
 In 1880, the state recognized 324 Narragansett tribal members as claimants to the land during negotiations.
 The state put tribal lands up for public sale in the 19th century, but the tribe did not disperse, and its members continued to practice its culture.